badriadhikari/neural-networks-using-tensorflow/README.md

 plt.show()
 ```

-What to submit?
-* A link to your notebook where you produce the learning curves that represent the following cases:
+Produce learning curves that represent the following cases:
 1. the validation set is too small relative to the training set - for example, only 1% or 2% of the total rows of data.
 1. the training set is too small compared to the validation sat - for example, only 1% or 2% of the total rows of data.
 1. a good learning curve (practically good)
 1. an overfitting model
 1. a model that shows that further training is required
 1. an underfit model that does not have sufficient capacity (also may imply that the data itself is difficult)

 ## Activity 8.
 Fine-tuning hyper-parameters of your model
 In this activity, the task is to learn how to design and train a model that does well on the unseen (validation) daset.
 The weights and biases of a neural network model are its parameters.
 The parameters such as the number of layers of neurons, numbers of neurons in each layer, number of epochs, batch size, activation functions, choice of optimizer, choice of loss function, etc. are the hyperparameters of a model.
 When training a model for a new dataset an extremely important question is - what combinations of hyperameters yield the maximum accuracy on the validation set?
 Remember, when playing with activation functions, the activation of the last layer should not change - it should always be sigmoid for binary classification and ReLU or linear for regression.
 The task is in this activity is to try as many hyperparameters as possible to obtain the highest possible accuracy on the validation set.
 For a **classification dataset of your choice**, the first step is to create a notebook where you can train the model using the training set and evaluate on the validation set.
 Then, the objective is to find the optimal (best) hyper-parameters that maximize the accuracy (or minimize MAE) on the validation set.